sitedata/checklyhq.com/site/content/pricing/_index.md

 By signing up, you get full access to all of Checkly's functions for a period of 30 days.
 You do not need a credit card to get started.
 After the 30 day period, you will still have access to your account but we will suspend the running of your checks.

+#### Can I switch plans easily?

+Absolutely.
+You can upgrade or downgrade your plan at any moment from your account page.
+We will prorate the cost so you always pay exactly what you owe: no double bookings.
+We will also add a proration line to your invoice.

 #### What payment types do you accept?